Wondering how you will manage to work from home with kids around? Are the kids affecting your productivity?

 The key issue here is to let kids be kids.
 Let them do what they enjoy.
 This will work well for you because you will uninterrupted, and the kids will have what they love.

 It would also be ideal if you planned for activities that do not need close supervision.
-These include playing video games, listening to music, reading, writing stories, drawing, napping and playing with toys.
-The activities will, of course, depend with the age of your kids.
+These include playing video games, listening to music, reading, writing stories, drawing, napping, and playing with toys.
+The activities will, of course, depend on the age of your kids.

 9. Use Some Help